Amazon labor shortage hinders one-day delivery ambitions | Business

 Amazon labor shortage hinders one-day delivery ambitions

-"We're still not back to levels that we saw pre-pandemic."
-Olsavsky said labor constraints have "not helped us close the gap" in offering Prime customers default one-day shipping, but the company hoped for an improvement next year.
-'CAN'T CONTROL IT' As shoppers resume spending on entertainment and travel, Amazon is grappling with stiff competition not only for share of wallet, but for employees.
-Michael Pachter, an analyst at Wedbush Securities, said Amazon had little choice but to pay up for workers because it needs warehouses near high-cost urban centers to speed goods in a day to nearby customers.

-Labor shortages have cut into Amazon.com Inc's plan to make one-day delivery standard for members of its Prime loyalty club, delaying its bid to cement its lead in e-commerce and sending costs surging ahead of the all-important holiday season https://www.reuters.com/business/retail-consumer/us-holiday-sales-rise-much-105-hit-record-levels-2021-nrf-2021-10-27.
+Labor shortages have cut into Amazon.com Inc's plan to make the one-day delivery standard for members of its Prime loyalty club, delaying its bid to cement its lead in e-commerce and sending costs surging ahead of the all-important holiday season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)